 Coffee and Cola: non-alcoholic drinks can be just as much of a budget buster.
 One of my biggest expenses overseas is take-away coffee.
 I could probably retire 5 years earlier if I cut out this three times a day (ok, five times a day) habit.
 But I’m not prepared to, so I do actually have a budget just for consuming coffee.
 You might have the same problem with soft drinks.
 Either curb the craving or add the cost into your budget.

 Why is it that a new trip makes us want to go out and upgrade all of our travel stuff?
 You know how it goes – new trip: new bag; new shoes; new toiletries.
 Before you know it, you’ve spent hundreds.
 Fine, if you have the money in your budget.
 Not fine if you don’t.
 Either way, you need to come to a number for all your trip essentials.

 The best starting point is to make a list of the things you want to buy for your trip and put a cost next to them.
 Travel gear companies will have prices on their websites while Amazon is another good resource for pricing items.

-If you’re not sure what to pack, check out articles about packing here:
+If you’re not sure what to pack, check out my Packing articles.